What is epidermolysis bullosa?

 The following tests should be performed to establish a diagnosis of EBA.

-- Skin biopsy shows the presence of a blister under the epidermis (subepidermal bulla) and an infiltrate of mixed inflammatory cells in the dermis.
+- Skin biopsy — this shows the presence of a blister under the epidermis (subepidermal bulla); a variable infiltrate of mixed inflammatory cells in the dermis; and milia cysts and scarring in older lesions.

-- Indirect immunofluorescence of serum (a blood test) reveals the presence of circulating IgG autoantibodies that target the skin basement membrane and type VII collagen.
+- Indirect immunofluorescence (IIF) of serum — this reveals low titre circulating IgG autoantibodies that target the basement membrane.

-- Skin biopsy for direct and indirect immunoelectron microscopy
+- Skin biopsy for direct and indirect immunoelectron microscopy, serration pattern analysis by DIF, fluoroescent overlay antigen mapping, and DIF on salt-split skin

-- Blood tests for immunoblotting, enzyme-linked immunosorbent assay (ELISA) and immunoprecipitation
+- Blood tests to detect circulating antibodies to Col7: immunoblotting, enzyme-linked immunosorbent assay (ELISA), more detailed IIF, and immunoprecipitation.

 The primary aim in the treatment of EBA is to protect the skin and stop blister formation, promote healing and prevent complications.